logo

 Portfolio performance

-Over the past 5 years, Chip's average ready-made portfolio performance (24.3%) has underperformed the industry median of 27.9%.
+Over the past 5 years (the minimum period of time we suggest all investments should be held for), Chip's average ready-made portfolio performance (24.3%) has underperformed the industry median of 27.9%.
 Although this trend isn't repeated on a 10-year basis where its average of 65.5% slightly edges the industry median of 64.4%, there are may be other better options out there with higher-performing portfolios.

 Having said that, past performance isn't always indicative of future returns, and it may not be if Chip's most recent performance is anything to go by.
 While the platform's average 3Y, 5Y, and 10Y performances have been quite substandard, its average 1Y performance (6.9%) has edged the industry median (6.5%) by a little, which could be indicative of better fortunes to come.
 After all, fund managers change their funds' composition from time to time, which could spark a growth spurt in the years to come.
 Time will only tell, of course, but for investors who prefer to base their decisions on past performance, they may see their savings chip away at the opportunity cost from other platforms that yield much more significant returns.